 Topical authority works by building a website’s reputation as a trusted source on a specific topic, which comes down to publishing a library of comprehensive, relevant content.

-“The more comprehensive your content, the more comprehensive Google presumes your understanding of the subject matter to be.”
+“The more comprehensive your content, the more comprehensive Google presumes your understanding of the subject matter to be,” says Lewis.

-He adds that, because Google has crawled so many websites and writing samples, they have an idea of what the big questions for any given topic may be, and when they see your website answering them, it’s presumed to be authoritative by Google.
+He adds that, because Google has crawled so many websites and writing samples, the search engine has an idea of what the primary questions for any given topic may be; so when your website answers those questions, it’s presumed to be authoritative by Google.

 Successful team leader, Businessman hand choose people standing out from the crowd.